VeraKH/Git-hub-like-page/README.md

 1. Need a loop to implement "re-try" in case of  exception.
 2. Need to fix Regular expression for the range of possible numbers
+3. Probably need to create file.js to keep there scripts.